prilcool/Intel-devmesh-codeproject-one/README.md

 ## Usage instructions :
-Copy  all the entire structure including all files to  Intel dev cloud .
+Copy the entire structure including all files to  Intel dev cloud .

 Ensure that the  Python 3.7 (Intel OneApi)  kernal is running